Iskra Lawrence Wears Black Lingerie Showing Off Peachy Posterior On Instagram

 A photo posted by i s k r a (@iskra) on

-‘Health starts from within, it’s how we nourish ourselves mentally and physically.
+“Health starts from within, it’s how we nourish ourselves mentally and physically.
 It’s how we look after ourselves mind, body and soul.
-That is why I practise self-care, and why my life’s mission is to get mental, physical & emotional education into the schooling system.’
+That is why I practise self-care, and why my life’s mission is to get mental, physical & emotional education into the schooling system.”
 She shared.

-The 26-year-old blonde gal is surely practicing what she preaches and celebrates the though of being different and rejoicing in one’s own bodies.
+The 26-year-old blonde gal is surely practicing what she preaches and celebrates being different and rejoicing in one’s own body.

 [Featured Image by Frazer Harrison/Getty Images]